nuthankalyan/Diabetes_Risk_Prediction/DEPLOYMENT_CHECKLIST.md

 If you encounter issues during deployment:

 - [ ] Check the Render logs for specific error messages
+- [ ] If you see a DisallowedHost error, add your specific app domain to ALLOWED_HOSTS
 - [ ] Verify that the dataset file is properly uploaded
 - [ ] Ensure all environment variables are set correctly
 - [ ] Check that the build script is executing properly